VictorAlagwu/unn-api/readme.md

 }
 ```

+Note: for this API to work, it has to make 3 web requests to the UNN portal.
+To optimize repeat requests, the API caches student details for a period of 4 hours.
+This means if you are able to login successfully, subsequent API calls will load your details from cache.
+You can explicitly force it to re-authenticate by sending a `Cache-Control: no-cache` header

 ## Packages
 Building a PHP app?
 Instead of making requests manually, you could use [this package](https://github.com/shalvah/unnportal-php).
 Makes working with this API a breeze!